Paintings of Sri Lanka

 Breathtaking paintings of Kelaniya, Sri Lanka

-The paintings in Kelaniya temple are some of the best paintings belong to the Colombo period.
+The paintings in Kelaniya temple are some of the best paintings belong to the Colombo city tour period.
 The older viharage (house with statues and paintings) of the Kelaniya temple, consisting of 2 chambers, contains paintings depicting the jataka katha (incidents pertaining to the Buddha’s life).